Hureinkaiser/Hureinkaiser/README.md

 - **B.S.
 Computer Systems Engineering**
   - College of Engineering, University of Georgia, Athens, GA
-  - Aug 2022 – May 2026

 - **Certificate in Informatics**
   - College of Engineering, University of Georgia, Athens, GA
-  - Aug 2022 – May 2026

-- **Certificate in Financial Technology (FinTech)**
-  - Terry College of Business, University of Georgia, Athens, GA
-  - Aug 2022 – May 2026

 ## Skills & Languages